MAAYAA-MOH/POWER-BI---Supermarket-Sales-Dashboard/README.md

 *Thank you for exploring this project.
 For any questions or further information, feel free to reach out.*

+**Contribution**
+Contributions to this project are welcome!
+If you have suggestions for improvements or additional questions, please fork the repository and submit a pull request.

+**License**
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 **Contact Information:**

 - **Email**: angel.purnimatripathi@gmail.com